gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 together!

 Netlify recently changed [their pricing](https://www.netlify.com/pricing/) to improve what was already an awesome hosting per dollar value.
-I can’t get through this section without a bullet list of why Netlify is so fantastic.
+I can't get through this section without a bullet list of why Netlify is so fantastic.

 - Free to use for personal/commercial project (seriously great free tier)
-- Push button HTTPS via Let’s Encrypt built in
+- Push button HTTPS via Let's Encrypt built in
 - Fast Global CDN
 - Support for custom domains
 - Atomic deploys